Laggg/neural-env-surviv/README.md

 In all our experiments **environment state is the RGB frame**.
 The development of this technology will allow some designed robots to be trained in cooking/cleaning/repairing with huge video information from YouTube and twitch.

 ### Demo App
 We present an interactive demo application to demonstrate the work of a neural engine with the ability to control the movement of the agent by the user.
 Moreover, in this application, the user can watch the game of a trained RL agent.
 Main goal our bot - to run up to all the stones that fall into his field of vision.
+Anyone can run interactive demo application on their machine (see below installation guides).

 <details>
   <summary>Ubuntu\MacOS installation guides</summary>